Hartree equations: Hartree derivation

 computing at each iteration a new version of the potential from the charge density above and then a new version of the eigen-functions, ideally these iterations converge.

 From the convergence of the potential we can say that we have a "self consistent" mean field, i.e. a continuous variation from a known potential with known solutions to an averaged mean field potential.
 In that sense the potential is consistent and not so different from the originally used one as ansatz.

 Slater–Gaunt derivation

-In 1928 J. C. Slater and J. A. Gaunt independently showed that given the Hartree product approximation:
+In 1928, John C. Slater and John Arthur Gaunt independently showed that given the Hartree product approximation: